MylesYAY/MyWeb2.0/README.md

 # MyWeb2.0

-A slick, Google-inspired experience with a blue accent.
-Search Wikipedia definitions and use `/commands` to multitask quickly—all with light and dark themes.
+A slick, Google-inspired experience with a blue accent in always-on dark mode.
+Search Wikipedia definitions, take notes with MyDocs, and use `/commands` to multitask quickly.

 ## Getting started